-When we look at what an individual subscriber is doing throughout the day, data consumed will be chaotic, ‘bursty’—some streaming, some downloading, some browsing.
+When we look at an individual subscriber’s daily activity, data consumed will be chaotic and ‘bursty.’
+That is, there will be some streaming, some downloading, some browsing.
 It’s impossible to predict what an individual subscriber will do at any precise moment.
 But as we aggregate many subscribers together and look at these patterns over time, we can make firm predictions and projections about subscriber data usage as a whole.

 Fixed Wireless Capacity Planning for Growth

-In late 2020, the average fixed wireless subscriber, when active, used an average of 4.8 Mbps of download capacity at peak busy hour.150th %ile; see the Preseem Fixed Wireless Network Reports for further details on median and 95th percentile consumption.
+In late 2020, active fixed wireless subscribers used an average of 4.8 Mbps of download capacity at peak busy hour.
+See the Preseem Fixed Wireless Network Report for further details on median and 95th percentile consumption.
 This number differs from traditional peak busy hour load which is total system usage divided by total users, both active and inactive.